olga-od-ua/the-gift-of-the-gab/README.md

 HOW THIS PROJECT IS DIFFERENT FROM COMPETITORS AND SUBSTITUTES

-While there is a plethora of English language courses available in Ireland, neither of them are aiming at teaching specific accents nor helping their customers to integrate culturally.
+While there is a plethora of English language courses available in Ireland, none of them are aiming at teaching specific accents nor helping their customers to integrate culturally.
 The Gift Of The Gab school knows how important it is to feel comfortable when speaaking a foreign language, let alone when your interlocutor speaks with a strong accent and/or uses a lot of local slang.

 The website will have easy-to-follow information with intuitive experience for the user.
-The users' main questions will be answered upon the first landing on the Home page where the website's main sections will be presented in the form of button-links that will bring the user to discover more once the user cliks on the topic they are interested in.
+The users' main questions will be answered upon the first landing on the Home page where the website's main sections will be presented in the form of brick-like buttons that will bring the user to discover more once the user cliks on the topic they are interested in.

 **The Scope Plane**